 - The field of view is approx. 100% (with image quality set to JPEG ).

-- If the camera is idle over an extended period, the screen turns off automatically after the time set in [Screen off] or [Viewfinder off] under [: Power saving], and the camera itself turns off automatically after the time set in [Auto power off] ().
+- If the camera is idle over an extended period, the screen will turn off automatically after the time set in [Screen off] or [Viewfinder off] under [: Power saving].
+The camera then turns off automatically after the time set in [Auto power off] ().